mooreryan/big_simon/README.md

 # BigSimon

-A pipeline for finding hosts of viruses!
+Hi, I'm BigSimon (but you can call me BigSi if you want), and I'm a pipeline for finding hosts of viruses!

+Mainly, I'm just a wrapper for some other nice tools.

 ## Installation